Portfolio > Words

 The boys of summer will have fun too.

 It's spring now, and like so many, last winter was cruel to my then-girlfriend and me.
-We both had to say goodbye to loved ones for the last time over government-monitored intranet video chats.
-Their lifeless bodies, sprayed with chemicals, then promptly burned in a pile with the rest of the day's dead.
-While we slept in the same bed every night, My then-girlfriend and I might as well have been miles apart.
+We both had to say goodbye to loved ones for the last time over government-monitored video chats on the intranet.
+Their lifeless bodies, sprayed with chemicals, were then promptly burned in a pile with the rest of the day's dead.
+While we slept in the same bed every night, my then-girlfriend and I might as well have been miles apart.
 We hardly ever spoke or even looked each other in the eye.
 How could we?
 We had nothing to say.
 The events unfolding around us left everything we once knew and loved in ruins.
-Joy, laughter, and even those tiny, fleeting moments that once put smiles on our faces seemed to have joined the ever-growing casualty list.
-She left sooner after without a word and without notice.
-I had gone out to get food from the distribution center, and when I returned, she was gone.
-Not a trace of her was left.
-Her clothes were gone, along with her share of the books and movies.
-It was as if she even took her scent with her.
-I was all alone with her memory.
-Memories tainted by the horrors of what we had experienced in the last months of our time together.
+Joy, laughter, and even those tiny, fleeting moments that once put smiles on our faces seemed to have joined the ever-growing list of casualties.

 Mark in May and James in June.